 In the last couple of years, while writing multiple books on narcissism and narcissistic abuse, I came to discover my own covert narcissism.
 It is so insidious, so difficult to see, that even someone who spent years contemplating the topic missed it for a time.
 The covert narcissist believes they are fair, loving and even victimised.
 Where is the narcissism in that?

 Covert narcissism is a topic all on its own, but the main characteristic is the shadowy way it operates.
 Even if someone does not have NPD, they may exhibit narcissistic behaviours that even they cannot see are fuelled by narcissistic injury.
 It becomes obscured by their shadow, and overt narcissists hijack it for their own purpose to the extent that nobody knows it exists.
 Even one snide remark or tiny act, carefully targetted, can cause an explosion in the other person and bring narcissistic satisfaction.
 On the surface it seems harmless, but beneath the surface, the narcissistic iceberg is enormous indeed.
 This is the most terrifying aspect of covert narcissism.

-So the covert narcissist will likely not seek healing, because for one, they cannot see the problem.
+So the covert narcissist will likely have little incenstive to stop being a narcissist, because for one, they cannot see the problem.
 Furthermore, they are in so much pain, and dealing with so much shame and trauma, that they cannot find a way to even contemplate looking at themselves.
 Looking within is so painful that most would probably never even dare.
 There is no external reinforcement keeping their narcissism at bay, but there is internal pain getting in the way.